andhapp/textrazor/README.md

 Missing from the successful response.

 * message - Any warning or informational messages returned from the server, or an empty string if there was no message.

 Missing from the successful response.

+* cleanedText

+Missing from the successful response.

+* customAnnotationOutput

+Missing from the successful response.